 When talking about the prospect of 3D telephony, it's easy to get distracted by the newest 3D phones like the HTC Evo 3D and the LG Optimus 3D.
 However, while impressive, these devices don't let you make calls in 3D.
-What are the odds of 3D video chat happening?
+What are the odds of

 Scientists at the University of Arizona in Tucson have created a system to capture a 3D image and transmit it (in near real time) anywhere in the world.
 According to Nature journal's website, the team's system "captures 3D information by filming an object from multiple angles, using 16 cameras that each take an image of the object every second.
 The 16 views are processed into holographic pixel data by a computer."

 The resulting three-dimensional holograms are small and slow, but you could have one in your home by 2020.
 Can't wait that long?
 Video conferencing specialist TrueConf has developed a 3D version of its popular business software, which can broadcast a 3D video stream thanks to twin cameras mounted on PC monitors.
 Conference participants need to don Nvidia 3D shutter glasses to get the full effect.
 TrueConf 3D will be available late 2011 with a price tag of $5,000 (around £3,000).

 Think that surround sound is 3D sound?
 Think again.
 While traditional 5.1 and 7.1 speaker setups can produce a rich soundstage, the audio is mixed to conform to specific channels and speaker placements.
 The closest you'll get is sitting in the sweet spot of an 11.1 system, which consists of five front speakers (two of them at height), four side speakers, two rear speakers and a subwoofer.
 It's not ideal for most homes.